By Stephen W. Hiemstra

 Works like hospitality speak directly to the heart without words.
 As you know, works speak louder than words alone.
 (2X)

 The second story arose in the fourth century when we see that Saint Patrick was famous as the first successful evangelist in Ireland.
 His success was not anticipated because Patrick, as a teenager sixteen year old, was kidnapped by Irish pirates and sold as a slave in Ireland.
 For the next six years he worked as a slave caring for his master’s cattle in the Irish wilderness.
-Later, he escaped and traveled to France to study to become a priest.
-Much later, he returned to Ireland as Bishop and evangelized the Irish out of love for them.
+Later, he escaped and traveled abroad to study to become a priest.
+Much later, he returned to Ireland as the church’s first missionary bishop and evangelized the Irish out of love for them.
 His love of the Irish was obvious and his evangelism focused on offering hospitality.
-In the end, Patrick and his companions planted more than 700 churches in Ireland (Hunter).
+In the end, Patrick and his companions planted more than 700 churches in Ireland (Hunter 2000, 13-23).

 As we have seen, hospitality can be more than just food.
 In these stories, it can be a faith journey.